 Other products aren't taxed at the moment, but tax could be introduced in the future if necessary.
 These are 'zero-rated' items, and this category includes things like most food (unless it comes from a restaurant), books, newspapers and children's clothing.

 Some products are taxed at a reduced rate of 5%.
 This category includes energy for your home and children's car seats.

 An expert from thinkmoney said: "No VAT increase has been officially announced - but economists have suggested it may be necessary.
 If it does happen, a lot of people will have to take a fresh look at their budget.

 "If VAT does go up to 25%, your daily spending may increase slightly.
 For some, this won't be an issue.

 "If you're on a tight budget, however, these small price rises may take their toll.
 And it's not only VAT that causes price rises - for example the prices of food and fuel rise regularly.

 "It can therefore really help to keep an eye on your daily, weekly or monthly spend.
 That way you can make sure you're budgeting properly, and you'll have enough left over to pay your bills and put food on the table.

 "If you find budgeting difficult, there are accounts available that will do it for you.
-The thinkmoney Personal Account gives you access to a personalised budgeting service.
+The thinkmoney Managed Current Account gives you access to a personalised budgeting service.
 An expert will help you manage your account and make sure that you have enough put aside to deal with your essential expenses."